Microtonal

 PIC processors, with a textool socket for 28pin devices.
 This makes debugging

 a lot more comfortable.
-Continuing

 development of the motor code on the midi hub board.
 Hysterisch added in coding,